-Finally, we close with a preview of the major economic and earnings events for the week ahead, plus a featured sector to watch.
+Finally, we close with a preview of the major economic and earnings events for the week ahead, plus our featured sector.

 Featured Partners: AOL DailyFinance